-Lemon Law Lawyer On Your Mind: What You Need To Know About North Carolina Lemon Law if You Are Having Repeat Car Problems
+What You Need to Know About North Carolina Lemon Law if You Are Having Repeat Car Problems

-If you meet certain criteria, your vehicle may be eligible for a buyback or free replacement from the manufacturer under North Carolina Lemon Law?
+If you meet certain criteria, your vehicle may be eligible for a buyback or free replacement from the manufacturer under North Carolina Lemon Law

 - A single defect of any kind has been presented to the dealer for repair at least four (4) times and the same problem continues to exist;